 Sooner or later, workplace bullies show their true colors and wreak significant collateral damage before you can remove them from your organization.

 Like other bullies, shape shifters and character assassins demoralize productive employees and create abusive work environments, resulting in higher turnover and absenteeism rates, increases in medical and worker’s compensation claims, and potential liability from outraged employees who sue when the bully finally steps over the line into discrimination, retaliation or illegal harassment.
-Here you can learn what HR professionals can do.

 How do you avoid hiring disguised workplace bullies?
 Deepen your questioning and reference-checking practices.